 - Italian ryegrass is described as a short, cool-season annual or biennial bunchgrass that grows from 12 to 36 inches tall, often with erect stems exhibiting purple coloration at the base.

-- Germination occurs within six to 10 days when temperatures are between 50 and 86 degress Fahrenheit during the daytime.
+- Germination occurs within six to 10 days when temperatures are between 50 and 86 degrees Fahrenheit during the daytime.
 Plants grow vigorously in winter and early spring and are highly competitive for nutrients, water and sunlight.